MohanKantamsetti/SSAssignment/README.md

 ## Usage

-- **Access the API**: Interact with the application via the API Gateway at `http://localhost:8000`.
-- **Administer Kong**: Use Kong's Admin API at `http://localhost:8001` to manage services and routes.

 ## API Gateway Configuration

 - **Kong Setup**: Use the Kong Admin API to configure services, routes, and JWT authentication.